Can You Drive After Ketamine Therapy?

 45 to 90 minutes: effects recede.
 Most patients describe a gradual return to baseline, sometimes still feeling "floaty" or groggy.

-90 minutes to 4 hours: residual effects.
+90 minutes to a few hours: residual effects.
 Tired or cognitively slightly cloudy.
 Fine motor coordination isn't fully back.

 Beyond driving: what else to avoid

 Driving is the most critical restriction but not the only one.
-During the 6 hours after a session:
+For the rest of the session day:

 Operating heavy machinery or power tools.
 Same coordination and judgment concerns as driving.